benhursenabathi/whoop-mcp-server/HOW_TO_USE.md

 7. Copy the `code` parameter from the URL bar (the text after `?code=` and before `&`)
 8. Paste it back in the terminal

-The script will output your tokens.
-Keep this terminal open.
+The script will automatically save your tokens to `tokens.json` with secure permissions.

 ## Step 4: Configure Claude Desktop